astro-web3/oauth2-token-exchange/README.md

     - {}
 ```

-And configure the extension provider:
+And configure the extension provider to use HTTP mode:

 ```yaml
 apiVersion: install.istio.io/v1alpha1